Psi-man Heal My Child!: Plot summary

 The story revolves around a group of "Talents", people with varying psychoactive powers in a post-apocalyptic setting.
 The remaining survivors of humanity are hunkered down in isolated communities and can only leave with permission from their military leaders.
-The main plot of the story is of a family who chooses to have a Talent heal their daughter of cancer instead of the harsh treatments of their local hospital.
-A side plot involves one of the Talents, who has the power to traverse time, repeatedly attempting to change the present by returning to the past.
+The main plot of the story follows a family who chooses to have a Talent heal their daughter of cancer instead of the harsh treatments of their local hospital.
+A side plot follows one of the Talents, who has the power to traverse time, repeatedly attempting to change the present by returning to the past.

+Reception

+Australian science fiction author Damien Broderick wrote "this trope of a paranormal power to move back and forth in time is at the heart of this story, which presents a grim post-nuclear future in which a small gathering of the psi-gifted attempt to maintain themselves while helping heal the blighted normals ... it is not a satisfying adventure story, but it is the truth of Philip K. Dick".